 How to get from Madrid Airport to the City Center

-There are several ways to get from the airport to the city center (and vice versa).
-We chose the Airport Express Bus, which leaves every 15 – 20 minutes from the Atocha Station and Plaza de Cibeles.
-There is also a night bus, but only from Plaza de Cibeles.
-The cost of the express bus is € 5.
-You can get your ticket directly from the bus driver.
+• We opted for the Airport Express Bus, which departs every 15 to 20 minutes from Atocha Station and Plaza de Cibeles.
+At night, the bus only leaves from Plaza de Cibeles.
+A ride costs around €5, and you can buy your ticket directly from the driver.

-Best time to travel to Madrid
+The best time to travel to Madrid

 Madrid in Summer